DevonErb/ProgressABL_Code/README.md

 This is the README for your extension "abl".
 After writing up a brief description, we recommend including the following sections.

+This is going to be a extension for Progress ABL/4GL OpenEdge ABL https://www.progress.com/openedge/features/abl

 ## Features
+Syntax highlighting (like OpenEdge ABL by Camicas Christophe) .p .cls .i .v .template(handlebars)
+Format Document
+  formatting to try to make all collapes work Intelisense (auto complete variables, fields, methods,) Database tables from schema files .df file temp-tables buffers classes procedures
+Go to Definition (OpenEdge ABL (Progress 4GL) like Ezequiel Gandolfi) classes procedures included files
+Snippets (code complete)
+  Basic find for each ect based off indexes Debugger(like OpenEdge ABL by Riverside Software)
+  ? not sure if this will work

 Describe specific features of your extension including screenshots of your extension in action.
 Image paths are relative to this README file.